SNAPKITTYWEST/SNAPKITTY-PROOFS/README.md

 Copyright (c) 2026 Ahmad Ali Parr / SNAPKITTYWEST.
 All Rights Reserved.
 Forking this repository does not grant any right to use, modify, or distribute the contents.
 Written permission required for all use cases.
+## License

+Copyright © 2026 Ahmad Ali Parr.

+This project is licensed under the **GNU Affero General Public License, Version 3.0 only** (`AGPL-3.0-only`).

+You may use, study, modify, and redistribute the software under the terms of the AGPL v3.
+When a modified version is operated as a network service, users interacting with that service must be offered access to its corresponding source code.

+See [`LICENSE`](LICENSE) for the complete license terms.

 Contact: jessicalw34@gmail.com